Tap to close

 Fiduciary breaches often require injunctive relief to prevent ongoing harm.
 Courts can issue interim or permanent injunctions prohibiting further misuse of confidential information; restraining competition by a former executive who breached their duty; requiring delivery up or destruction of materials obtained through breach; or freezing assets pending resolution of the claim.

 To obtain an injunction, the applicant must meet the three-part test from RJR-MacDonald Inc. v.
 Canada (Attorney General), [1994] 1 S.C.R.
-311: (1) a serious issue to be tried; (2) irreparable harm if the injunction is not granted; and (3) the balance of convenience favours the order.
+311: a serious issue to be tried; irreparable harm if the injunction is not granted; and that the balance of convenience favours the order.
 Where a contract or transaction is tainted by breach, the court may order rescission, setting it aside entirely and restoring both parties to their pre-contract positions.
 Rescission is discretionary and may be denied if innocent third parties have acquired rights in the property, the parties cannot be restored to their original positions, or the beneficiary affirmed the transaction with full knowledge of the breach.

-Knowing AssistanceA fiduciary breach occurred; the third party participated in or facilitated the breachActual knowledge, wilful blindness, or recklessness as to the breachJoint and several liability for the full loss or profit
+Knowing assistanceA fiduciary breach occurred; third party participated in or facilitated the breach.Actual knowledge, wilful blindness, or recklessness as to the breach.Joint and several liability for the full loss or profit.

-Knowing ReceiptThird party received trust or fiduciary property transferred in breachActual or constructive knowledge that the property was misappliedObligation to return the property or account for its proceeds
+Knowing receiptThird party received trust or fiduciary property transferred in breach.Actual or constructive knowledge that the property was misapplied.Obligation to return the property or account for its proceeds.

-TracingMisappropriated assets can be followed through transformations or transfers into specific, identifiable substitutesNo knowledge requirement — a proprietary equitable remedy following the assetBeneficiary may claim the asset or its traced substitute; constructive trust may be imposed
+TracingMisappropriated assets can be followed through transformations or transfers.No knowledge requirement; a proprietary equitable remedy following the asset.Beneficiary may claim the asset or its traced substitute; constructive trust may be imposed.

 Knowing Assistance

 A third party who knowingly participates in the fiduciary's disloyal acts may be liable for knowing assistance.
 The test from Air Canada v.
-M & L Travel Ltd., [1993] 3 S.C.R.
-787, requires: a fiduciary duty and its breach; the third party's knowledge of that breach (actual, wilful blindness, or recklessness); and participation that furthers or facilitates the breach.
-Innocent intermediaries are not liable — but deliberate or reckless involvement creates joint responsibility for the full loss, joint and several with the breaching fiduciary.
+M & L Travel Ltd.,[1993] 3 SCR 787.
+Iacobucci J set out the modern Canadian formulation of knowing assistance liability for breach of trust: the third party must have actual knowledge of the trustee's dishonest and fraudulent design, including knowledge that may be inferred from wilful blindness or reckless disregard.
+The case extended trust principles to the broader fiduciary context and remains the leading Canadian authority on accessory liability in equity.
+[1993] 3 S.C.R.
+787, requires a fiduciary duty and its breach; the third party's knowledge of that breach (actual, wilful blindness, or recklessness); and participation that furthers or facilitates the breach.
+Innocent intermediaries are not liable.
+Deliberate or reckless involvement, however, creates joint responsibility for the full loss, joint and several with the breaching fiduciary.
 Examples include a lawyer facilitating a transaction knowing the fiduciary is acting in breach; a financial institution processing transfers it knows are misappropriations; or an accountant structuring arrangements to conceal conflicts of interest.

 Knowing Receipt

 A third party who receives property derived from a fiduciary breach may be liable for knowing receipt if they knew, or should have known, that the property was misapplied.
 Even passive retention can trigger restitutionary obligations once knowledge arises.
-The test requires: receipt of trust or fiduciary property; knowledge (actual or constructive) that the property was transferred in breach; and retention of the property or its proceeds.
-If a fiduciary transfers company funds to a relative's account and the relative becomes aware of the wrongdoing, the court may order repayment or impose a constructive trust on the proceeds — regardless of whether the recipient was an active participant in the breach.
+The test requires receipt of trust or fiduciary property; knowledge (actual or constructive) that the property was transferred in breach; and retention of the property or its proceeds.
+If a fiduciary transfers company funds to a relative's account and the relative becomes aware of the wrongdoing, the court may order repayment or impose a constructive trust on the proceeds, regardless of whether the recipient was an active participant in the breach.

 Tracing

-Canadian courts permit tracing — the equitable process of following misappropriated assets through transformations or transfers — to recover property or its substitutes.
+Canadian courts permit tracing, the equitable process of following misappropriated assets through transformations or transfers, to recover property or its substitutes.
 As long as the asset can be identified in some form, beneficiaries may claim it or its value.
 This tool ensures that fiduciaries cannot obscure wrongdoing through layered transactions.
 Tracing is available where a fiduciary relationship existed; property was misappropriated or wrongfully applied; the property can be followed into specific, identifiable assets; and it would be inequitable to deny the claim.
-The beneficiary may trace into mixed funds using equitable presumptions that favour the innocent party — courts apply the "lowest intermediate balance" rule to protect the beneficiary's claim against dissipation.
+The beneficiary may trace into mixed funds using equitable presumptions that favour the innocent party.
+Courts apply the lowest intermediate balance rule to protect the beneficiary's claim against dissipation.

 No Fiduciary Relationship

+The most fundamental defence is to deny that any fiduciary relationship existed.
+The burden lies with the plaintiff to prove the relationship's fiduciary character.
+Courts consider whether there was genuine vulnerability or a mutual understanding of loyalty.
+Mere reliance on skill or expertise, without discretionary control, is insufficient.
+The Supreme Court underscored the point in Galambos v.
+Perez,2009 SCC 48.
 The Court refused to find a fiduciary relationship between an employer and employee in the absence of vulnerability or an undertaking of loyalty.
-The decision emphasized that not every relationship involving trust creates fiduciary obligations — the hallmark is an explicit or implicit undertaking to act in the other's interests, combined with the kind of vulnerability that makes legal protection necessary.
+Cromwell J emphasized that the hallmark is an explicit or implicit undertaking to act in the other's interests, combined with the kind of vulnerability that makes legal protection necessary.
 Commercial parties dealing at arm's length, even where one relies on the other's expertise, generally do not attract fiduciary obligations.
+The decision is a defining brake on overbroad ad hoc fiduciary claims.
+2009 SCC 48, refusing to find a fiduciary relationship absent vulnerability and an undertaking of loyalty.

 If the fiduciary made full disclosure and obtained informed consent to act in a potentially conflicting capacity, liability may be avoided.
 The consent must be truly informed: the beneficiary must understand the nature and implications of the conflict.
-Vague or general consents are insufficient — the fiduciary bears the burden of proving that disclosure was complete and that the beneficiary truly understood what they were consenting to.
+Vague or general consents are insufficient.
+The fiduciary bears the burden of proving that disclosure was complete and that the beneficiary truly understood what they were consenting to.
 Consent must be given with full knowledge of all material facts; freely, without coercion or undue influence; specifically to the conflict or benefit in question; and obtained before the transaction or conduct occurs.

 Statutory Authorization